 These supplements can also be helpful in maintaining regularity if your child is prone to constipation.
 One to two capfuls of MiraLax a day, or one to three squares of Ex-Lax chocolates, depending on age, can help keep things moving.

-If none of these therapies work, or you’re concerned about your child’s chronic constipation, make an appointment with a pediatrician today.
-One Medical offers pediatric services to members in New York and the San Francisco Bay Area.
+If none of these therapies work, or you’re concerned about your child’s chronic constipation, make an appointment with a pediatrician or family provider today.
+One Medical offers pediatric services to members in seven metro areas and growing including New York, San Francisco Bay Area, Chicago, Portland, Orange County, Los Angeles, Phoenix.

 Any general advice posted on our blog, website, or app is for informational purposes only and is not intended to replace or substitute for any medical or other advice.
 The One Medical Group entities and 1Life Healthcare, Inc. make no representations or warranties and expressly disclaim any and all liability concerning any treatment, action by, or effect on any person following the general information offered or provided within or through the blog, website, or app.
 If you have specific concerns or a situation arises in which you require medical advice, you should consult with an appropriately trained and qualified medical services provider.